ForNeVeR/rexim.me/posts/tortoise-and-hare.md

 > a time; if ever the pointers point to the same node, you have a
 > cycle somewhere.

-After reading this sentence I quickly implemented the algorithm in Haskell to check if it really works.
+After reading this sentence I quickly implemented the algorithm on Haskell to check if it really works.

 # Implementation of the Algorithm #

+For simplicity I implemented a linked list as a 1-based array of integers.
+Each element of the array is a node of the linked list.
+And each element contains just an index which points to the next element of the list.
+0 index determines the end of the list.

+    type LinkedList = Array Int Int

 ...